Classification and Working Principle Analysis of Image Sensors

 CMOS (Complementary Metal-Oxide Semiconductor)

 CMOS is a rapidly emerging type of electronic image sensor in recent years.
-With its simple structure, low power consumption, high integration, and relatively low cost, it is suitable for portable devices such as mobile phones and web cameras.
+With its simple structure, low power consumption, high integration, and relatively low cost, it is suitable for portable devices such as mobile phones and web cameras, which has also driven the growing demand for CMOS sensor for sale in both consumer and industrial markets.
 With advancements in manufacturing processes, the image quality of CMOS has gradually caught up with, or even partially surpassed, CCD, becoming the mainstream in the market.

 CIS (Contact Image Sensor)